dotnet-websharper/mvu/README.md

+# WebSharper.Mvu

-This library implements an [Elm](https://guide.elm-lang.org/architecture/)-inspired MVU (Model-View-Update) architecture for WebSharper client-side applications.
+WebSharper.Mvu provides an [Elm](https://guide.elm-lang.org/architecture/)-inspired MVU (Model-View-Update) architecture for WebSharper client-side applications.

 It is based on [WebSharper.UI](http://developers.websharper.com/docs/v4.x/fs/ui) for its reactivity and HTML rendering.

-# The MVU architecture
+## The MVU architecture

 Model-View-Update is an application architecture that aims to make the behavior and state of GUIs clear and predictable.